SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 curl -LJO https://raw.githubusercontent.com/SumoLogic/sumologic-kubernetes-collection/master/deploy/kubernetes/fluentd-sumologic.yaml
 ```

-* Open the .yaml file, find line with `endpoint-metrics:`, replace `XXXX` with the encoded URL; save it.
+* Open the .yaml file, find line with `endpoint-metrics:`, replace `XXXX` with the URL of HTTP source; save it.
 * Apply the .yaml file with `kubectl`:

 ```sh